Kateřina Siniaková

 Kateřina Siniaková (/cs/; born 10 May 1996) is a Czech professional tennis player.
-She is the current world No. 1 in women's doubles, and has a career-best best singles ranking of world No. 27 by the WTA, achieved in June 2024.
+She is the world No. 1 in women's doubles, and has a career-best best singles ranking of world No. 27 by the WTA, achieved in June 2024.

-Siniaková is a ten-time major champion in women's doubles and one-time champion in mixed doubles.
-She won seven of her major titles in her longtime partnership with compatriot Barbora Krejčíková, with whom she completed the career Golden Slam.
-She has won three other women's doubles majors, partnering Coco Gauff and Taylor Townsend, and one in mixed doubles partnering Sem Verbeek.
-Siniaková became world No. 1 for the first time in October 2018 and has held the top ranking in doubles for a total of 165 weeks, the third-longest total since the beginning of the WTA rankings.
-Siniaková has won 30 doubles titles on the WTA Tour, including the 2021 WTA Finals and five WTA 1000 events.
+Siniaková is a twelve-time major champion in women's doubles and one-time champion in mixed doubles.
+She won seven major titles in her longtime partnership with compatriot Barbora Krejčíková, with whom she completed the career Golden Slam.
+She has won five other women's doubles majors, one with Coco Gauff and four with Taylor Townsend to complete a second Career Grand Slam, as well as one mixed doubles major partnering Sem Verbeek.
+Siniaková became the world No. 1 for the first time in October 2018 and has held the top doubles ranking for a total of 200 weeks, the second-longest total since the inception of the WTA rankings.
+Siniaková has won 39 doubles titles on the WTA Tour, including a gold medal at the 2020 Tokyo Olympics, the 2021 WTA Finals, and ten WTA 1000 events.

-In singles, Siniaková has won five career titles.
+In singles, Siniaková has won five WTA Tour titles.
 Her best singles major result was at the 2019 French Open, upsetting world No. 1 Naomi Osaka en route to the fourth round; she has reached the third round at seven other major tournaments.

-Siniaková was part of the Czech team that won the 2018 Fed Cup, and has won two Olympic gold medals: in women's doubles at the 2020 Tokyo Olympics with Krejčíková, and in mixed doubles at the 2024 Paris Olympics with Tomáš Macháč.
+Siniaková was part of the Czech team that won the 2018 Fed Cup and 2026 Billie Jean King Cup,also she has won two Olympic gold medals: in women's doubles at the 2020 Tokyo Olympics with Krejčíková, and in mixed doubles at the 2024 Paris Olympics with Tomáš Macháč.